MIT-Emerging-Talent/ET6-CDSP-group-24-repo/collaboration/meeting_minutes/milestone_3_07_10_meeting_17.md

 The meeting successfully clarified team roles and collaboration methods for the upcoming hybrid analysis workflow.
-Participants were assigned to either the Manual Coding or NLP team based on interest, expertise, and availability.
+Participants were assigned to either the Manual Coding or NLP team based on interest and availability.

 Both sub-teams agreed to use shared tools like Google Docs and GitHub Issues for transparent progress tracking and documentation.
 Updates will be submitted